ipfs/ipfs-docs/docs/install/command-line.md

 #### Pre-built Binaries

 You can download pre-built binaries from [`dist.ipfs.io`](https://dist.ipfs.io/#ipfs-update).
-These steps detail how to download and install ipfs-update 1.6.0 from `dist.ipfs.io` using the command-line.
+Binaries are also available from the [IPFS Update GitHub release page](https://github.com/ipfs/ipfs-update/releases).

 ##### Windows